GPS Tracking Could Help End People Smuggling (Human Trafficking)

 How GPS Can Help Stop Human Traffickers

 GPS vehicle tracking technology is one of the sophisticated ways that both police and government agencies conduct research investigations on criminal activity.
 This is because GPS car tracking systems offer police a unique way to remotely view the location of potential drug traffickers and human trafficking suspects.

 Although the problem of human trafficking is a much larger issue for countries in Eastern Europe and Asia, that does not mean that the United States is not being affected by the problem.
-Nearly 20,000 people, primarily women, and young children are illegally trafficked into the United States every year!
-Hopefully, with a combination of diligent law enforcement work and GPS tracking technology, human trafficking victims can be granted freedom, and the people responsible for the trafficking of human beings are placed behind bars for life.
+Nearly 20,000 people, primarily women, and young children have been illegally trafficked into the United States annually!
+Hopefully, with diligent law enforcement work and GPS tracking technology, human trafficking victims can be granted freedom, and the people responsible for the trafficking of human beings are placed behind bars for life.